primer/react/.changeset/four-shoes-yell.md

 '@primer/react': minor
 ---

-Only show `Autocomplete` menu when clicked instead of focus.
+Set `openOnFocus` default to `false`, making the menu closed initially rather than opening on focus of input